Chronic Depression: Why You’ve Felt Blue For So Long

+Sometimes chronic depression and major depressive disorder (MDD) are confused with one another since they share some similarities.
+For instance, in both cases, women are more likely to be affected by the disorder than men.
+The treatment methods for MDD and chronic depression are also very similar.
+Despite this misconception, MDD and chronic depression are not the same things, and each disorder is characterized by its own symptoms and considered to be a separate condition.
 The symptoms of chronic depression can be mild, moderate, or severe.
 Traditionally, the term Dysthymia has been used to describe chronic mild symptoms.
-Dysthymia has now been wrapped up with chronic depression into a single classification, however many references on the web still refer to Dysthymia as its own disorder.
+Dysthymia has now been wrapped up with chronic depression into a single classification.
+However, many references on the web still refer to Dysthymia as its own disorder.

 Some people experience something called double depression.
-This occurs when a chronically depressed individual experiences an episode of major depression with symptoms that are more severe than what they typically experience.
+This occurs when people suffering from dysthymia begin to have worsening symptoms, which lead to an episode of major depression.
+This episode, in conjunction with their existing dysthymic disorder, results in the 'double depression.'
 If you have experienced this and are seeking treatment, it is important to let your health care professional know about the episode in addition to the underlying chronic depression.

 How is Chronic Depression Different from Depression?

 Historically, many people did not distinguish between chronic depression and other types of episodic or shorter-term depression.
-However now, when most people speak of depression, they are generally referring Major Depressive Disorder (MDD).
+However, today, when most people speak of depression, they are generally referring to Major Depressive Disorder (MDD).
 Depressive symptoms that accompany MDD can occur once or fluctuate for short or long periods of time.
-These 'episodes' come and go; the symptoms themselves may be mild, moderate, or severe, and are thought to last more than 2 weeks, but less than 2 years.
-Individuals with chronic depression also experience mild, moderate, or severe symptoms, but the symptoms do not come and go in episodes.
-Usually, symptoms are present for at least 2 yearsand disappear for no longer than 2 months at a time.
+These 'episodes' come and go, and the symptoms themselves may be mild, moderate, or severe, and are thought to last more than two weeks, but less than two years.

-To be diagnosed with chronic depression, the individual has to have experienced nearly continuous symptoms of depression for over 2 years.
-Although you may not meet the requirements to be officially diagnosed with chronic depression (for example, having persistent depressive symptoms for a year and a half), this does not necessarily mean that you are not chronically depressed.
-Unfortunately, the specific differences between different types of depression are not always clearly defined and can be confusing.
-Speaking with a mental health professional is the best way to find out exactly what diagnosis best matches your symptoms, as well as what the best treatment options are.
+To be diagnosed with chronic depression, the individual has to have experienced nearly continuous symptoms of depression for over two years.
+Although you may not meet the requirements to be officially diagnosed with chronic depression (for example, having persistent depressive symptoms for a year and a half), this does not necessarily mean you are not chronically depressed.
+Unfortunately, the specific differences between the different types of depression are not always clearly defined and can be confusing.
+As a result, speaking with a mental health professional is the best way to find out exactly what diagnosis best matches your symptoms, as well as what the best treatment options are.

 Chronic Depression Symptoms

-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) is commonly used by psychiatrists and therapists as a reference to help diagnose mental health disorders and provide care to individuals in need.
-The chronic depression definition and symptoms according to the DSM-5 are listed below:
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), is commonly used by psychiatrists and therapists as a reference to help diagnose mental health disorders and provide care to individuals in need.
+DSM-5 lists the definition and symptoms of chronic depression as follows:

-During periods of depressed mood, at least two of the following six symptoms are present:
+During periods of depressive mood, at least two of the following six symptoms are present:

 - Poor appetite or overeating